-This scholarship is in remembrance of Luis Alvarez, CPA, Florida Education Institute's accountant from the time the school was founded until his passing in 2009.
-Mr. Alvarez was a believer in the human spirit and a great family man.
+This scholarship was created in memory and as a tribute to Luis Alvarez, CPA, Florida Education Institute's accountant from the time the school was founded in 1994 until his passing in 2009.
+Mr. Alvarez left us way too early at the age of 47, but he left an indelible positive mark for all those who knew him.
+Mr. Alvarez was first and foremost a family man and a believer in the human spirit.
 His business philosophy was guided by two principles: sincere hard work and friendship.

-This is an FEI scholarship awarded to non-traditional or immigrant students who do not qualify and are going through financial hardship and wish to improve their life by way of career education.
-It is an added incentive for awarding the scholarship when applicant demonstrates his/her willingness to work hard, dedication to family, friendship, human spirit, commitment to academic and career success.
+This is an FEI scholarship awarded to non-traditional or immigrant students who do not qualify for available student financial aid, are going through financial hardship, or may not have access to education due to their financial situation and wish to improve their life by way of career education.
+Mr. Alvarez believed that no one should be denied career and technical education because of the inability to pay for it.
+To him career education was very important because he considered it the ideal education for making a living and supporting one's family.
+Students applying for this scholarship should demonstrate the willingness to work hard, be dedicated to their family, friendship, human spirit; and have a commitment to academic and career success.